kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

-You're almost ready to run, but you still have the `quickstart` enclave hanging around from the previous section.
-[Blow it away][kurtosis-clean-reference] and rerun:
+Before you run the above command, remmeber that we still have the `quickstart` enclave hanging around from the previous section.
+To [clean up the previous enclave][kurtosis-clean-reference] for use with our new `main.star` file above, run:

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart main.star
 ```

 :::info
-This clean-and-run process will be your dev loop for the rest of the quickstart.
+This "clean-and-run" process will be your dev loop for the rest of the quickstart as we add more services and operations to our distributed application.
 :::

 You'll see in the result that the `quickstart` enclave now contains a Postgres instance: